jimdigriz/impala-shell/README.md

 # Build

-You will need:

- * about 15GiB of disk space (in your Docker mount point)

-Checkout a copy of the project with:
+Make sure you have above 15GiB of disk space free avaliable to Docker (`df -h /var/lib/docker`) and then checkout a copy of the project with:

     git clone https://gitlab.com/jimdigriz/impala-shell.git
     cd impala-shell